srolandmarshall/bingo-on-rails/README.md

 1. Fork this and `git clone` it
 2. `cd bingo-on-rails`
 3. `bundle install && yarn install`
-   1. If there are problems here reach out to me on Slack
+   1. If there are problems here reach out to me
 4. `rake db:create` (requires psql setup)
 5. `rake db:migrate`
 6. `rails css:install:bootstrap` (Rails 7!)